-Negative emotions are feelings that make us miserable and unhappy.
+Negative emotions are feelings that make us miserable, uncomfortable, and unhappy.

-We carry them around in a bag that we open from time to time and out comes one or more of those feelings.
+We all carry around our negative emotions in a bag.
+And situations make us open that bag sometimes.
+When we open it, out comes pouring one or more of those feelings.

 There’s a lot in this world to trigger us into opening that bag of negative emotions: personal trauma, work stress, physical or emotional abuse, death or loss of a close one, addiction and substance abuse, family conditions, poverty, overthinking, sleeplessness.
 And quarantine.

-By the way, how many emotions do we have?
+By the way, how many basic emotions do humans have?

 According to Paul Ekman, a pioneer in the study of emotions and their relation to facial expressions, there are seven basic emotions.